oscarpascualbakker/fiat-shamir-zero-knowledge-proof/README.md

 To keep the simulation more manageable and the outputs easier to interpret, I've chosen a specific range for the generation of prime numbers _'p'_ and _'q'_, which are used to compute _'n'_.
 In a real-world application, these numbers would be significantly larger to ensure robust security.
 As explained in the [Wikipedia article on the Feige-Fiat-Shamir identification scheme](https://en.wikipedia.org/wiki/Feige%E2%80%93Fiat%E2%80%93Shamir_identification_scheme), _'n'_ should be the product of two large prime numbers, _'s'_ and _'r'_ should be less than _'n'_, and _'s'_ should be coprime to _'n'_.
 These conditions contribute to the security of the Fiat-Shamir protocol.

-The system performs 20 iterations, which, based on my research, should be sufficient to verify whether the Prover truly knows the secret.
-In practice, this number of iterations can be adjusted to meet specific security requirements.
+The system performs a number of iterations defined by the TOTAL_TESTS environment variable in the .env file, with a default of 20 if not specified.
+This setup allows for flexibility in the number of iterations, which can be adjusted to meet specific security requirements.
+In practice, this number can be changed as needed.
+Based on my research, a minimum of 20 iterations should be sufficient to verify whether the Prover truly knows the secret.

 I have taken care to heavily comment the code to aid understanding for the reader (and for myself! :smiley:).
 This approach will facilitate a more in-depth comprehension of the algorithm's functioning and the design choices made.